Strong Female Characters of Oz

 It is rare to see men portrayed in a book starring a female main character simply as friends.

-In none of these books, so far as memory serves, even when stranded on a sunken island or trapped by magical islands or transformed into geese or what-have-you, Neither Ozma nor Dorothy nor Trot nor Betsy cries or whines or acts like she needs a Prince Charming to save her.
+In none of these books, so far as memory serves, even when stranded in a sunken city or trapped by magical islands or transformed into geese or what-have-you, Neither Ozma nor Dorothy nor Trot nor Betsy cries or whines or acts like she needs a Prince Charming to save her.
 I have not counted up how often or when the girls get rescued by friends versus how often the friends get rescued by girls, but it was not the kind of obvious formula we see in, say, the Barsoom novels of Burroughs, where Princesses get kidnapped with such regularity that one assumes they wear carrying-handles to tote them.

 Whatever it is that people are looking for when they look for ‘strong’ characters could be one of several things.
 If it is typical masculine behavior, the reader does not see that in Oz.
 If it is being the prime mover of the action, the one who makes the decisions, or on whose acts the plot hangs, that the little girls in Oz certainly have.